heberalmeida/vue-side-bar/README.md

 import into project:
 ```
 import Vue from 'vue'
-import VueMenuOverlay from 'vue-side-bar'
+import VueSideBar from 'vue-side-bar'

-Vue.use(VueMenuOverlay)
+Vue.use(VueSideBar)
 ```

 ## Example Usage